MarcBoule/OnelabModels/ShellAndKelvin/README.md

 * [2D-Planar](#2Dplanar)

-More specifically, the electrostatic potential is simulated for a pair of perfectly conducting parallel cylindrical conductors (called wirepair) or a single perfectly conducting sphere.
+More specifically, the electrostatic potential is simulated for a pair of perfectly conducting parallel cylindrical conductors (called wirepair) or for a single perfectly conducting sphere.
+Given the symmetry that is exploited, only one of the two wires is visible in the geometric model.

 The electric field energy in the entire unbounded space is computed in both geometries, from which the capacitance can then be established.
 For the cylindrical case, it is the capacitance between the two wires, and in the spherical case, it is the capacitance with respect to infinity (i.e. an outer shell at infinity).